NeuralStorm/Behavioral-Control-Programs/Primate_Joystick_Pull/readme.md

 Each value in the csv is a collection of parameter value pairs separated by `'`.
 Each parameter value pair is of the form `parameter=value`.
 Leading and trailing whitespace is removed from parameters and values.

 The first reward duration where `low < pull duration < high` and `cue` is not set or matches the displayed cue is used.

+When performing online classification the `mid` value is used.

 **General Parameters**